Watch: World Health Organization holds press conference on the coronavirus outbreak

 Named COVID-19, the virus has shuttered commerce across much of China and is hitting company earnings, global stock markets and manufacturing across the world.

-WHO officials declared the coronavirus a global health emergency last month, while urging the public against over-reacting to the virus.
+WHO officials declared the virus a global health emergency last month, while urging the public against over-reacting to the virus.

-French Health Minister Olivier Veran has reportedly said there is a "credible risk" that China's fast-spreading coronavirus could escalate into a global pandemic.
+On Thursday, China's National Health Commission reported an additional 114 deaths and 394 new confirmed cases, which is a drastic drop in daily additional cases.
+However, China revised its diagnostic guidelines to exclude "clinically diagnosed" cases from the count in Hubei province, the epicenter of the outbreak — thereby lowering the count.

-Speaking to France Info radio Tuesday morning, Veran said the prospect of the coronavirus spreading worldwide was "both a working assumption and a credible risk."
-The United Nations health agency recognizes a pandemic as the worldwide spread of a new disease.
+What was previously termed "clinically diagnosed," or those confirmed through CT scans and symptoms, will now fall under the "suspected" category.
+They will no longer be counted as "confirmed" cases like they were in the previous diagnosis protocol.

 Read CNBC's live updates to see the latest news on the COVID-19 outbreak.